 EAA’s(Essential Amino Acids) are amino acids that the human body cannot make on its own, therefore they must be supplied through one’s diet.
-In one of my previous posts on maximizing recovery I highlighted the importance of supplementing with BCAA’s(Branched Chain Amino Acids), which are three of the nine known essential aminos.
-For those of us who exercise/weight train, or are contemplating weight training, knowledge of all amino acids and their functions are important.
+I highlighted the importance of supplementing with BCAA’s(Branched Chain Amino Acids), which are three of the nine known essential aminos.
+For those of us who exercise/weight train, or are contemplating strength training, knowledge of all amino acids and their functions are important.

 As I always mention to those I interact with, all of my advice and personal training methods are based on 20+ years of practical experience and sound science.
 Understanding the science of living a healthy lifestyle is of importance.